nic0las2001/nic0las2001.github.io/README.md

 Files for my Github Pages website.

-The project is still in development, so far only an (https://nic0las2001.github.io/aero_linear_interpolation.html)[aerodynamic interpolation tool] is available.
+The project is still in development, so far only an [aerodynamic interpolation tool](https://nic0las2001.github.io/aero_linear_interpolation.html) is available.
 This is for compressible aerodynamics, its aim is to compute a range of parameters from an input based on the compressible tables given as part of the 'Aerodynamics 2' University of Bristol lecture series.
 Python is used for the computations, and is integrated into the HTML/CSS display.